 After the police left at around 2 am, the family later reported that the creatures reappeared twice more that night.
 The first time, a window was destroyed by gunfire after one was seen looking in, and one appeared again a little after 4 am before finally disappearing for good.
 Sheriff Russell later opined that the families were clearly shaken and he believed that they had experienced something frightening, as well as claiming that the group were normally unlikely to contact police for any reason.

 The story rapidly gained traction in the media with widespread coverage in both local and national publications.
 While the general description remained reasonably consistent, size estimates varied significantly, and it was during this explosion in press coverage that the description of green skin appears to have been added.
-A number of similar sightings were reported, including a report from teenagers in nearby Evansville who reported seeing a group of ten creatures on the roof of their high school before driving them off by throwing rocks at them.
+A number of similar sightings were reported, including one from teenagers in nearby Evansville who reported seeing a group of ten creatures on the roof of their high school before driving them off by throwing rocks at them.

 Another report came from local woman Darwin Johnson, who had previously reported being attacked by a water monster in the Ohio River a week previously.
 She now changed her story to include seeing a unidentified flying object shortly before going for a swim.
 Her previous account had been notably similar to a scene in the recently-released film ‘Creature From the Black Lagoon’ and it was generally assumed she was simply a fantasist.